 Can the fire service acknowledge the challenges they are adding onto our marriages?
 Look at how many couples in our department have struggled and finally divorced.
 I don’t want to be them.

 This 9/11, can you grieve not just for those lives lost but for the moments of life lost due to the hurt, the pain, the memories, the stress, the PTSD that comes as a result of this job.
-Some of our marriages are suffering everyday.
+Some of our marriages and families are suffering everyday.
 We are suffering alone while our firefighters are hopefully getting some solace from their brothers at the station.

-I’m not asking selfishly (although my marriage will benefit).
+I’m not asking selfishly (although my marriage and family will benefit).
 I’m asking also for the benefit of your department.
 I know my firefighter will be a happier, healthier firefighter if I can understand more and we can communicate better and our marriage is not another stressor on his plate the next time the tones drop.